ElizabethGraham/ElizabethGraham/README.md

 # 👋 Hi there!
 I'm Elizabeth

 I'm a Computer Science student in my Sophomore year.
-I started programming at 14 using C#.
-Nowadays my go-to language is Python, when I have the choice.
-Også jeg kan norsk og jeg vil få norske venner
+I started programming at 14 using C# but nowadays my go-to language is Python.

 - 🔭 I’m currently working on a third person game in Unreal Engine
 - 🌱 I’m currently learning C / C++